Website icon Xpert.Digital

 Purpose and structure

-The SuedOstLink is also an HVDC line that is around 540 kilometers long.
-It is intended to transport wind power from Saxony-Anhalt, Brandenburg and Mecklenburg-Western Pomerania to Bavaria.
+The SuedOstLink is also a high-voltage direct current (HVDC) line, approximately 540 kilometers long.
+It is intended to transport wind power from Saxony-Anhalt, Brandenburg, and Mecklenburg-Western Pomerania to Bavaria.

 Course